A Better Way to Manage Marketing Operations

 In most businesses, the dimension of Lead Generation is the life-blood of an organization.
 However, Lead Generation becomes much easier with Brand Awareness.
 The dimension of Success and Renewals feeds into Brand Awareness, which helps fuel the Lead Generation dimension of your business.
 As for PR & Communications, this dimension keeps conversations about your business alive.
 When a founder steps into the spotlight to reveal their company’s new direction, people begin to talk about the organization on a deeper level.
-This is where gossip, polarized views, controversy, support, and love comes into play.
+This is where gossip, polarized views, controversy, support, and love come into play.
 Emotions will ignite, and grow interest in your business (but keep in mind, PR can also burn and destroy your business).

 My ultimate recommendation of which dimensions to focus on depends on the cashflow situation of your business.